ajcwebdev/autoshow/docs/scripts.md

 ### `info`

 Generates JSON files containing metadata information.

-- Runs the CLI with the `--info` option.
-- Useful for retrieving information without processing the content.
+Runs the CLI with the `--info` option which is useful for retrieving information without processing the content.

 ```json
 "info": "npm run as -- --info"